PURIFIED & UPCYCLED QUEBEC BLACK BEAR OIL

 ANCESTRAL USE

-Did you know that during hibernation, this fat is essential for the black bear: it allows it to maintain its energy, vitality and muscle mass without feeding for several months!
+Did you know that during hibernation, this fat is essential for the black bear: it allows it to maintain its energy, vitality and muscle mass without eating for several months!

-Why is black bear sport hunting legal in Canada?
+Why is sport hunting for black bears legal in Canada?

 Sport hunting of black bears is legal in all Canadian provinces.
-Banning it would risk overpopulation, creating a food shortage and forcing bears out of their natural habitat and into inhabited areas, which would harm their survival and coexistence with humans.
-Black bear hunting has been strictly regulated for centuries.
-Hunters must have a special permit and can only hunt in designated areas.
-While black bears are not endangered, this regulation helps maintain a healthy population.
+Banning it would risk causing an overpopulation of black bears, creating a food shortage and forcing bears to leave their natural habitat and approach inhabited areas, which would harm their survival and their coexistence with humans.
+Black bear hunting has been strictly regulated for several decades.
+Hunters must hold a special permit and can only hunt in designated areas.
+Although black bears are not endangered, this regulation helps maintain a healthy population.

 At Le Nordet, we are committed to clarifying our approach with sincerity and integrity.

-We do not practice any form of hunting: our oil comes from a process entirely supervised and authorized by the Quebec government, in compliance with laws and wildlife.
+We do not practice any form of hunting: our oil comes from a process that is fully regulated and authorized by the Quebec government, in compliance with the laws and with respect for wildlife.

 Black bear hunting is a regulated activity that exists independently of our company.
-We simply choose to repurpose an often-overlooked commodity—bear fat.
-We collect it from a local tanner, unrelated to Le Nordet, instead of having it thrown away.
-We in no way affect the number of black bears hunted in Quebec.
+We simply choose to repurpose an often-overlooked resource—bear fat.
+We source it from a local tannery, unrelated to Le Nordet, instead of having it discarded.
+We do not affect the number of black bears hunted in Quebec in any way.

-Through a responsible upcycling approach, this fat is purified into a high-quality oil, which we incorporate into our skin care products.
+Thanks to a responsible upcycling approach, this fat is purified into a high-quality oil, which we incorporate into our skincare products.

 A sustainable, ethical gesture rooted in the circular economy and waste reduction.